rumezaa/peony/README.md

 # Peony 🌸

-Peony is a powerful website cloning service that uses AI to create pixel-perfect replicas of websites.
-Built with FastAPI, Playwrite, BrowserBase and the Anthropic API, it can handle both single-page and multi-page website cloning with high accuracy.
+Peony is a powerful website cloning service that uses AI to create (not quite lol) pixel-perfect replicas of websites.
+Built with FastAPI, Playwrite, BrowserBase and the Anthropic API, it can handle both single-page and multi-page website cloning with an accuracy approved by rumeza.

 ## Features